A markdown based wiki about Linux, Open Source, VoIP and other geeky stuff.

 So here we are, almost exactly 10 years later, I moved from a blog to a wiki platform in July 2015.
 The content is still there and I hope you find useful stuff.

-Markdown is great because all the articles are stored on my MacBook.
+Markdown is great because every articles of this site are stored on my MacBook.
 It is plain text so Spotlight indexes the content, and I can just look up a word and I will get to the article source immediately.
 I can grep, sed, awk the hell out of them and bring correction very quickly.

 It is also very easy to automate publications.